lenzarchive/NeuroStream/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Clone to your local machine (`git clone https://github.com/YOUR_USERNAME/neurostream.git`)
+3. Make your changes directly
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to main branch (`git push origin main`)
-5. Open a Pull Request
+6. Create a Pull Request from your fork

 ### Code Style